-Information on application fees is available on the SEPA website: http://www.sepa.org.uk/media/219047/guidance_cs2016.pdf
+Information on application fees is available on the SEPA website:

+www.sepa.org.uk/regulations/authorisations-and-permits/charging-schemes/charging-schemes/charging-booklets/

-Where a number of boreholes are being drilled as part of a well-field we will consider if multiple borehole construction and operation can be treated as a CAR single activity where:
+Where a number of boreholes are being drilled as part of a well-field we will consider if multiple borehole construction and operation can be treated as a CAR single activity.
+Before applying for a licence you should contact SEPA about whether this may apply where:

-- the boreholes are drilled within a small geographic area (each borehole is within 150m of another borehole in the well-field); - there are no lateral wells; - activities associated with the boreholes are not likely to require further demonstration of the integrity of the borehole.
-For example boreholes subject to high pressure fracking or high levels of heat associated with underground coal gasification.
+- a) The boreholes are drilled within a small geographic area: - Each borehole is within 150m of another borehole in the well-field; or - The boreholes are temporary in nature1 and within 850m of another borehole in the well-field; and - b) There are no lateral wells; and - Activities associated with the boreholes are not likely to require further demonstration of the integrity of the borehole.
+For example, boreholes subject to high pressure fracking